LGIM Future World Global Equity Index Fund (L&G)

 Sustainability policy

-Funds that have policies that consider (environmental and social) sustainability issues.
+Has policies that consider (environmental and social) sustainability issues.
 Strategies vary but are likely to consider environmental issues like climate change, carbon emissions, biodiversity loss, resource management, environmental impacts; and social issues like equal opportunities, human rights, labour standards, diversity and adherence to internationally recognised codes.
-See fund information.
+See individual entry information.
 Environmental - General

 Environmental policy